felipeminuzzi/felipeminuzzi.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Felipe C. Minuzzi is a professor at the Departament of Mathematics at the Federal University of Santa Maria.
+Currently, I am an Assistant Professor at the Departament of Mathematics at the Federal University of Santa Maria, RS, Brazil.
+My research interests encompass fluid dynamics, numerical methods for partial differential equations, and the application of machine learning in these areas.
+I am highly motivated to develop new deep learning methodologies, primarily through artificial neural networks, for forecasting and understanding ocean phenomena.